-With LMER-based accounting, the efficacy of renewable energy as an emissions-abating technology is proportional to renewable energy produced and to marginal emission displaced by that production.
-Renewable energy displacing coal generation would be valued higher as a carbon abating technology than renewable energy displacing natural gas-based generation.
-When and where renewable energy resources compete with each other, no carbon is displaced and under the LMER methodology, and such renewable energy has zero carbon abating value.
+With LMER-based accounting, the efficacy of renewable energy as an emissions-abating technology is proportional to renewable energy produced and to the marginal emissions displaced by that production.
+Renewable energy replacing coal generation on the margin displaces more carbon emissions than renewable energy replacing natural gas-based generation, and renewable energy competing with other renewable energy displaces no carbon emissions.